 The key factor for me in deciding which bike to purchase was a combination of strength, longevity and riding position, thus the mountain bike with a more relaxed handlebar position.
 Touring is not a race.
 I have ridden a Trek touring bike and did not like being in that cramped position with drop bars.
 An essential factor was riding a steel bike, just in case it somehow got damaged any welder would be able to fix it.
 I also prefer the feel of riding a steel bike.

-I did miss some of the extra’s that touring bikes have to offer; for example, 3 water bottle mounts are essential.
+I did miss some of the extras that touring bikes have to offer; for example, 3 water bottle mounts are essential.
 And the bike got a little wobbly if I carried too much weight.
 And it was very slow.
-But it could go and off roads without a problem, and there were times the roads were literally rivers.
+But it could go on and off roads without a problem, and there were times the roads were literally rivers.
 I can’t imagine using a touring bike with 700 cc wheels.

-The braze-ons are another key factor.
+The braze-on’s are another key factor.
 On most bikes, the eyelets are just stuck on with some brass.
 Appearing like an “0” sitting on a flat surface.
 They will eventually snap off.
-What you want is the dropout, where the wheels attach and they eyelets, to be all one piece of machine-tooled metal.
+What you want is the dropout, where the wheels attach, and the eyelets, to be all one piece of machine-tooled metal.
 If not, make sure the braze-on uses a lot of brass filling in all the spaces, so that it looks more like a triangle (with a hole in the middle) sitting on a flat surface.
 And attached to all that you’ll want the best steel racks for your panniers.

 I would absolutely get a frame geometry for 26″ wheels.
 I’d even use downhill mountain racing deep-dish, double-walled rims with at least 36 spokes.
 Get the strongest wheels possible.
 Trust me on that one.

 And for a list of the hundreds of items and hundred pounds of gear that this bike carried around the world, visit the Supply List.